 You can also use the forms so users can provide you with feedback and comments which suggests that your users are interacting well with your website.
 Thus, making it an important metric to track.

 In analytics, the sidebar displays the conversion option.
 Click on this and you’ll have access to important data regarding the conversions that are occurring on your site.
 This will include the total number of inquiries that your website has received, the conversion rate and the total revenue that your site has generated.

 4. Google AMP Reports

 As part of Google’s initiative to make mobile a more prominent device for users to use search, AMP pages are highly considered for your website.
-Accelerated Mobile Pages (AMP) have been created to help web pages load faster on mobile devices to increase user experience.
-As a result, users are less likely to bounce of the pages on your website and improve user engagement.
+Accelerated Mobile Pages (AMP) has been created to help web pages load faster on mobile devices to increase user experience.
+As a result, users are less likely to bounce off the pages on your website and improve user engagement.